jasonbayton/11ty/_src/blog/2025/03/dabbling-with-aab-support-managed-google-play.md

 ### What needs work?

-While in the iFrame, I figured testing it here also would be reasonable.
+While in the iFrame, I'd be remiss if I didn't test it here also.
 Here's one of a few snags with the process currently, which I'll state after the image:

 [![](https://cdn.bayton.org/uploads/2025/dabbling-with-aab/Screenshot_2025-03-22_05.00.52.png)](https://cdn.bayton.org/uploads/2025/dabbling-with-aab/Screenshot_2025-03-22_05.00.52.png)